Skip to content

 Telegram callback data is limited to 64 UTF-8 bytes.
 Keep payloads compact.

-[CallbackData("ticket")] enables TeleFlow's compact serializer for that payload type.
-A payload like new TicketAction(42, "take") is serialized as a short prefix-plus-fields string instead of verbose JSON.
-If the serialized value exceeds Telegram's 64-byte limit, TeleFlow fails before sending the keyboard.
+[CallbackData("ticket")] enables TeleFlow's compact callback data format for that payload type.
+A payload like new TicketAction(42, "take") is packed as a short prefix-plus-fields string instead of verbose JSON.
+If the packed value exceeds Telegram's 64-byte limit, TeleFlow fails before sending the keyboard.

 Auto Answer Callback